Hugh Huxley: Awards and honours

 He was made an MBE in 1948.
 He was elected member of Fellow of the Royal Society in 1960 (the youngest member at that time) and also won one of its Royal Medals in 1977 and its Copley Medal in 1997.
 He was awarded the Louisa Gross Horwitz Prize from Columbia University in 1971.
 The U.S. National Academy of Sciences appointed him as a Foreign Associate in 1978.
 He also received the William Bate Hardy Prize in 1966, Antonio Feltrinelli Prize, E. B. Wilson Medal of the American Society for Cell Biology in 1983, and the Franklin Medal in 1990.
 He was conferred the Albert Einstein World Award of Science in 1987 for his contributions to molecular biology, notably his classic work in the field of muscle biology.

 Huxley was a Distinguished Supporter of the British Humanist Association.
 He was among the 43 scientists and philosophers who signed the BHA letter in March 2002 to Prime Minister Tony Blair deploring the teaching of creationism in schools.
 He also advocated Charles Darwin’s birthday as public holiday, and curricular reforms in elementary science education.

+In 1981, Huxley was named an honorary member of the American Association for Anatomy.